 The National Teaching Awards continue to serve as a source of inspiration and pride as well as celebrating hard-working teachers and the profession

 Back then the ceremonies used to be held in small venues with few categories, sponsors and modest prizes.
 But the stature and quality of the production have improved significantly, attracting big brands that sponsor fabulous prizes such as cars.
-These days, winners in all categories receive a brand new car, a range of technology devices, a legacy hotel holiday break and R10 000.
+This year, winners in all categories receive a brand new car, a range of technology devices, a legacy hotel holiday break and R10 000.

 Perhaps the biggest scoop for the organisers is securing the rights to have the event beamed live and recorded for later broadcast on SABC2.
 The TV broadcasts not only attracts more potential sponsors, but also ensure more viewers can watch the event from the comfort of their homes.